Now Reading

 How is Pudsey in front of the camera?

-I am incredibly proud of him, especially when it comes to film work because that is totally different to doing a routine task.
-When he is doing his dog acting, I can’t always be there to help him, so we have had to work very hard, teaching him new tricks and to go off confidently with other people.
+I am incredibly proud of him, especially when it comes to film work because that is different to doing a routine task.
+When he is doing his dog acting, I can’t always be there to help him, so we have had to work very hard, teaching him new tricks and going off confidently with other people.

 How does your day start with Pudsey?